 The Ned Prix de Fashion - How does it work on the day at Ellerslie?

-Regional Final The first phase of this competition is the Regional Final which features winners of competitions that have taken place around the country (see qualifier competitions below) in the lead-up to the day AND four women who earned themselves a "last chance wild card' spot in the Fashion Qualifier which takes place on the runway earlier in the day.
+Regional Final The first phase of this competition is the Regional Final which features winners of competitions that have taken place around the country (see qualifier competitions below) in the lead-up to the day AND four women who earned themselves a "last chance wild card' spot in the Fashion Qualifiers in association with Milford Centre which takes place on the runway earlier in the day.

 Top five From the Regional Final, the top five finalists are selected and announced.